shubhamb-git/SwiftUITalk/README.md

 ## 🛠 How to Run

 1. Clone the repo
-2. Run `pod install` (if Firebase is added via CocoaPods) OR set Swift Package Manager correctly.
+2. set Swift Package Manager correctly.
-3. Open `.xcworkspace` or `.xcodeproj`.
+3. Open `.xcodeproj`.
-4. Configure your Firebase `GoogleService-Info.plist`.
 5. Build & Run on iOS Simulator or real device.

 ---